Click on a name to skip to an individual bio:

 - Maria Villanueva, Ed.D.

-Lisa Andrew is the Superintendent of the Hollister School District.
+Lisa Andrew is now the CEO at ALearn Silicon Valley Education Foundation after having served as the Superintendent of the Hollister School District.
 Her previous leadership roles include serving as Regional Executive Director of Partners in School Innovation, Director in the Educational Services Branch at the Santa Clara County Office of Education, and Assistant Superintendent of Curriculum and Instruction in the Ravenswood city School School District.

 Dr. Andrew has a Bachelor of Arts in Natural Science and Master of Arts in Educational Leadership and Higher Eucation from San Jose State University.
 She received her doctorate for her dissertation titled Professional Development that Prepares Administrators to Lead Organizational Change.

 Scott Cline is the Vice President of Enrollment Management at California College of the Arts.
 Previously he was Associate Vice President of Enrollment and Director and Associate Director of Financial Aid at California College of the Arts.
 He has also worked at Stanford Graduate School of Business and Chapman University.
 Dr. Cline is the incoming President-elect of the Western Association of Student Financial Aid Administrators and President of the California Association of Student Financial Aid Administrators in 2016.
 He has served at the state, federal and national levels on boards, committees, and task forces in financial aid and enrollment management; and served as a non-federal negotiator representing financial aid administrators with the U.S. Department of Education.

 Dr. Cline holds a Bachelor of Arts in History and an Master of Arts in Education from Chapman University.
 He received his doctorate for his dissertation titled Impact of the Institutional Financial Aid Process on Students of Color.